harry-thorpe/demix_check/README.md

 Setup arguments:
   Arguments for setup mode

   --redo_thr            quickly recalculate thresholds only (based on --thr_prop_exp and/or --thr_prop_min).
-The reference set must have been previously set up before running with this option [default = off]
+The reference set/s must have been previously set up before running with this option [default = off]
   --thr_prop_exp THR_PROP_EXP
                         proportion of maximum divergence within a cluster to expand the threshold by [default = 0.5] --thr_prop_min THR_PROP_MIN